-Misty followed closely behind me like a shadow as we made our way down the walkway underneath the trees’ rustling leaves.
-I could feel the stares of the newly inducted students upon me as they closely clamored with one another about who I could be.
-They’d soon find out from the others exactly who I was, who my parents were, and to stay away.
+Misty trailed closely behind me like a shadow as we made our way down the walkway underneath the trees’ rustling leaves.
+I could feel the stares of the newly inducted students upon me as they whispered with one another.
+Trying to appear unbothered, I kept my gaze pointed towards the gothic spires of Abaddon Hall, the main campus building.

 Walking across the courtyard every morning was the hardest thing I had to do.
 It was the one thing that placed me on display in front of the entire school.
 Some days, I felt like disappearing into myself with all the stares I received.
 My father was the most feared entity in all the world.
 It only made sense that I would be the second.

 “Do you think Lucifer will come back when the prophecy is fulfilled?”
-I heard the student in front of me ask as we all gathered at the front steps of the main campus building for classes.
+I heard the student in front of me ask as we gathered at the steps for classes.

 “I’m so—so sorry!
 I—I don’t mean to be in your way,” she stammered as she shuffled to let us pass.

-“It’s fine,” I said with a shrug trying to act nonchalant as I quickly walked past and up the stone steps.
+“It’s fine,” I said with a shrug, trying to act nonchalant as I rushed by up the stone steps.

 “Misty,” I whispered.

 “What was that about?
 What was that girl saying?
 You think my father will make an appearance sometime this year?”
 It was a long shot, but that small ounce of hope kept me on edge.

 I shook my head and reached the landing in front of the doorway.
 Of course, my father wouldn’t come.
 I wasn’t sure why I wanted to please him so much.
 Maybe it was in my DNA to live up to his legacy.
 Or perhaps I felt like a failure because I subconsciously didn’t.
 As much as the Archdemons and the headmistress drilled me on lore, hierarchical values, human and demon related studies alike, it was never going to change how I felt inside.

-I reached the door as another student was opening it.
-He turned around to hold the door open for me and made brief eye contact.
-He lowered his gaze as I took the door from him and stepped aside.
-I turned to thank him and caught his back, walking down the hallway.
+I reached the door as another student opened it.
+He turned around to hold the door for me, making brief eye contact.
+He lowered his gaze as I walked through, stepping aside.
+I turned to thank him, but instead, caught his back hurrying down the hallway.
 He seemed new to Brimstone, as told by his kindness towards me.
 However, his quick exit seemed in line with every other student.

 “Okay, Misty,” I said as I spun around before opening the door to the lecture hall.
-“I need you to stay out here this year.
-Please.”
+“I need you to stay out here this year.”